Top of the pageCheck Your Symptoms

 A genital injury often causes severe pain that usually goes away quickly without causing permanent damage.
 Home treatment is usually all that is needed for minor problems or injuries.
 Pain, swelling, bruising, or rashes that are present with other symptoms may be a cause for concern.

 Male genital conditions

-- Undescended testicles (cryptorchidism).
-This occurs when one or both testicles have not moved down into the scrotum.
+- This occurs when one or both testicles have not moved down into the scrotum.

-- A kidney stone.
-A stone forms from minerals in urine that crystallize and harden.
-Kidney stones are usually painless while they remain in the kidney, but they can cause severe pain as they break loose and travel through narrow tubes to exit the body.
+- A stone forms from minerals in urine that crystallize and harden.
+Kidney stones are usually painless while they are in the kidney.
+But they can cause severe pain as they break loose and travel through narrow tubes to exit the body.

-- A sebaceous cyst.
-A cyst that is filled with a cheeselike, greasy material may develop beneath the outer layer of the skin in the scrotum.
+- A cyst that is filled with a soft, yellow substance called keratin may form beneath the outer layer of the skin in the scrotum.

 - A testicle (orchitis).

 - The epididymis (epididymitis).